 For vegetable stock I save all of the above and mushroom stems, leek tops, spinach that's no longer edible, small pieces of ginger, broccoli and cauliflower ends and asparagus ends.
 Again, when it's all done, I would have thrown them away anyway but this way they add a great flavor to my stocks before they get thrown away!"

-Start by preparing jars ,and get water in your canner heating.
-If you are not familiar with how a pressure canner works check this page.
+Start by preparing jars and getting water in your canner heating.
+If you are not familiar with how a pressure canner works, check this page.

 Pour hot broth into hot jars.
-Wipe the rims clean, remove any air bubbles and place on your lid and rings.
-Leave 1 inch head space.
+Wipe the rims clean, remove any air bubbles, and place on your lids and rings.
+Leave 1 inch headspace.
 Process using pressure canning instructions.